microsoft/Application-Insights-Workbooks/Documentation/DataSources/PrivateWorkbooksDeprecation.md

 # What happens if I don't Convert?

-If you do not convert your private workbook to shared it will not be accessible in Azure Portal after **June 30, 2021**.
+If you do not convert your private workbook to shared it will not be directly accessible from the Workbooks tools in the Azure Portal after **July 2021**.

 # Workbook Conversion Tool